Boston Red Sox: 2019–present: Decline and mixed results

 Bloom was fired on September 14, 2023.
 His replacement, Craig Breslow, an executive with the Chicago Cubs and former pitcher for the Red Sox, was hired on October 25, 2023.

 Expectations were not high going into Breslow's first year at the helm.
 Many analysts and fans throughout the game believed that the Red Sox hadn't done enough throughout the 2024 offseason to improve their roster, especially after chairman Tom Werner claimed the team would go "full throttle".
 The frustration even reached the players, with star player Rafael Devers publicly voicing out his frustration with the team for not doing enough.
 This led to much speculation around baseball believing that John Henry's interest in the team had waned, especially due to his ventures into other sports.
 However, despite a mediocre 81–81 2024 season where the Red Sox once again missed the playoffs, there was some upside, with major prospects Kristian Campbell, Marcelo Mayer, and Roman Anthony making national headlines, and center fielder Jarren Duran winning the All-Star Game MVP.

-Going into the 2024–25 offseason, Red Sox fans were hoping to push forward and make more improvements than the last offseason.
-Although the offseason started off slow, the Red Sox made two major moves to improve their team, trading for White Sox ace Garrett Crochet, who would start for them on Opening Day, and signing third baseman Alex Bregman to a three-year, $120-million dollar deal.
+Entering the 2024–25 offseason, Red Sox fans were hoping to push forward and make more improvements than the prior offseason.
+Although the offseason started off slow, the Red Sox made two major moves to improve their team, trading for Chicago White Sox ace Garrett Crochet and signing free-agent third baseman Alex Bregman.
 The Red Sox flipped the script, and entered the 2025 season as contenders for the American League title.
+The team finished third in the AL East and went on to lose to the Yankees in the AL Wild Card Series.
+In the offseason, Bregman opted out of his contract and subsequently signed with the Chicago Cubs.

+The 2026 season began with eight losses in the team's first 10 games.
+After the team struggled to a 10–17 record, manager Alex Cora and multiple coaches were let go on April 25, with Worcester Red Sox manager Chad Tracy named as the team's interim manager.